Kapendev/joka/README.md

     The solution is to implement the missing functions or use a custom static array type ([./source/joka/types.d:61](https://github.com/Kapendev/joka/blob/main/source/joka/types.d#L61)).

 4. `TypeInfo` errors.
 Search for `new` in the source code and remove it.

+5. String errors.
+    It's common to want to use functions to create strings at compile time, but this gets harder to do because of some extra checks added by the `betterC` flag.
+    Below is a function that creates a string the "normal" way, followed by an alternative that works with the flag.

+    ```d
+    // Works without `betterC`.
+    // The parameter can come from runtime or compile time.
+    string createString(string value) {
+        return val ~ ";\n";
+    }

+    // Works with `betterC`.
+    // The parameter must be known at compile time.
+    string createString(string value)() {
+        return val ~ ";\n";
+    }
+    ```

 ### What is Joka used for?